arnofrxdd/MouseShifter/README.md

 ### 🎮 Using Experimental Controller Support

 1. Enable **Controller** in the app.
+2. DO NOT SELECT Your controller yet as an additional device.
-2. Bind Look Axis in the game if needed.
+3. Bind Look Axis in the game if needed.
-3. Select your **XInput controller** as an additional device.
+4. Select your **XInput controller** as an additional device.
-4. Bind H-Shifter togglers, buttons, acceleration, and brake axes.
+5. Bind H-Shifter togglers, buttons, acceleration, and brake axes.
-5. Use the **Assist Knob button** to shift gears.
+6. Use the **Assist Knob button** to shift gears.

 ---